ben-z/ydc-deep-research-evals/README.md

 These dimensions align with the capabilities that make Deep Research tools effective at analytical reasoning, information synthesis, and generating insightful research reports.

+## DeepConsult Dataset

+We include the DeepConsult dataset in the `datasets/DeepConsult` directory, which consists of:

+1. `queries.csv` - A collection of business and consulting-related prompts designed for deep research.
+These queries cover a wide range of topics including:
+   - Market analysis and investment opportunities
+   - Industry-specific evaluations
+   - Financial modeling and assessment
+   - Technology trend analysis
+   - Strategic business planning

+2. `responses_OpenAI-DeepResearch_vs_ARI_2025-05-15.csv` - This file contains responses from OpenAI DeepResearch and ARI formatted specifically for use with the evaluation script.
+The file follows the required format for the evals script:
+   - `question`: The original research questions/prompts
+   - `baseline_answer`: Responses from OpenAI's Deep Research capabilities (used as reference)
+   - `candidate_answer`: Responses from ARI to be evaluated against the baseline

+The dataset is designed to benchmark and evaluate the capability of language models to perform deep research on complex business and consulting queries, assessing their ability to provide comprehensive, well-structured, and insightful analysis comparable to professional consulting reports.

 ## Installation

 1. Clone this repository: